joemoose/dungeoneers.d20/docs/combat.md

 ### Multiple Attackers

 If multiple combatants attack the same target, roll damage for each attacker, but use only the **best** result.
-Add **+1 damage** for each attacker after the first.
+Add **+1 damage** for each attacker after the first, up to +6.

 ### Blast